Abu Dhabi Grand Prix: 2007–2013: Origins and Early Grands Prix in V8 era

-2014–present: V6 Hybrid era
+2014–2021: V6 Hybrid era

 The 2014 Abu Dhabi Grand Prix took place on 23 November and was the concluding race of the 2014 FIA Formula One World Championship.
 Double points were awarded for the race, which was won by Lewis Hamilton, securing his second Drivers' Championship.

 The 2015 Abu Dhabi Grand Prix was held on 29 November 2015.
 The race was won by Nico Rosberg making it three wins in a row with Lewis Hamilton and Kimi Räikkönen completing the podium.

 The 2016 Abu Dhabi Grand Prix was held on 27 November 2016.
 The race was won by Lewis Hamilton making it four wins in a row with Nico Rosberg and Sebastian Vettel completing the podium and Rosberg securing his one and only Drivers' Championship.

 The 2017 Abu Dhabi Grand Prix was held on 26 November 2017.
 The race was won by Valtteri Bottas, with Lewis Hamilton in second and Sebastian Vettel completing the podium.

 The 2018 Abu Dhabi Grand Prix was held on 25 November 2018.
 The race was won by Lewis Hamilton, with Sebastian Vettel in second and Max Verstappen completing the podium.

 The 2019 Abu Dhabi Grand Prix was held on 1 December 2019.
 The race was won by six-time champion Lewis Hamilton, with Max Verstappen in second and Charles Leclerc in third.
 In this edition, Hamilton successfully achieved a "Grand Slam," by qualifying on pole, led every single lap and winning the race.

 The 2020 Abu Dhabi Grand Prix was scheduled for 29 November but the race was moved to 13 December to allow the Bahrain Grand Prix to run after their race was postponed due to the COVID-19 pandemic.
 The race was won by Max Verstappen, with Valtteri Bottas and Lewis Hamilton finishing second and third respectively.

-In 9 December 2021, an extended 10-year agreement was signed between Abu Dhabi Motorsports Management and the Formula One Group, where Abu Dhabi retains the contractual right to hold final race of the F1 season until 2030.
+On 9 December 2021, an extended 10-year agreement was signed between Abu Dhabi Motorsports Management and the Formula One Group, where Abu Dhabi retains the contractual right to hold final race of the F1 season until 2030.
 The race was held on 12 December 2021.
-Max Verstappen won his first World Drivers' Championship by finishing first, followed by Lewis Hamilton in second, and Carlos Sainz Jr. in third.
+Max Verstappen controversially won his first World Drivers' Championship when he crossed the finishing line first, followed by Lewis Hamilton in second, and Carlos Sainz Jr. in third.
 Mercedes won their 8th consecutive Constructors' Championship, followed closely by Red Bull Racing in second.
-Verstappen's race and championship win was mired in controversy after Mercedes initially intended to appeal results on the grounds that Michael Masi may have used the incorrect procedure for withdrawing the safety car prior to resuming racing on the final lap of the race and Mercedes subsequently dropped their appeal.
-The FIA launched an inquiry into the events of the race and clarified the safety car rules.
-In addition, Michael Masi was replaced by Niels Wittich and Eduardo Freitas.
+Verstappen's race and championship win was mired in controversy as the race director Michael Masi used the incorrect procedure for withdrawing the safety car prior to resuming racing on the final lap of the race.
+The FIA launched an inquiry into the events of the race, concluding that whilst the safety car did not stay out for the additional lap, "as required by Article 48.12", the result was legitimised because, as Mercedes AMG did not appeal, there was "no available mechanism to change the classification".
+In addition, Masi was replaced by Niels Wittich and Eduardo Freitas for 2022 onward.